PaulHaeberli/QOImovie/README.md

 Adding multi-resolution support so the movie could be stored in any number of different sizes.

-WARNING: file format may be changing (a tiny bit) in the near future.
+File format may be changing (a tiny bit) in the near future.

 All suggestions welcome.